 1. Partners of Snorers

-While many of us do not think about it, sleep is such a critical component of our overall health and wellbeing.
-Without adequate sleep, you risk fatigue, weight gain, heart disease, high blood pressure, anxiety and a number of other health issues.
-Anyone who has a snoring partner knows exactly what a debilitating impact they can have on sleep, which makes sleep specific ear plugs ideal for sustaining your sleep patterns.
-Alpine Sleepsoft Earplugs are our number 1 best selling earplug for sleeping!
+While many of us do not think about it, sleep is a critical component of our overall health and wellbeing.
+Without adequate sleep, you risk fatigue, weight gain, heart disease, high blood pressure, anxiety, and several other health issues.
+Anyone who has a snoring partner knows exactly what a debilitating impact they can have on sleep, making sleep specific earplugs ideal for sustaining your sleep patterns.
+Alpine Sleepsoft Earplugs are our number 1 best-selling earplugs for sleeping!

 Musicians continually expose themselves to sounds above 85 decibels.
-Extended or repeated exposure to sounds at or above 85 decibels (approximately the level of a vacuum cleaner) can cause hearing loss.
+Extended or repeated exposure to sounds at or above 85 decibels (approximately the vacuum cleaner level) can cause hearing loss.

-Dental clinics are filled with high decibel and high-frequency noises day after day, with sources including ultrasonic instruments, drills and evacuators.
-Dentists are exposed to the noise levels of 60 to 99 decibels.
+Dental clinics are filled with high decibel and high-frequency noises daily, with sources including ultrasonic instruments, drills, and evacuators.
+Dentists are exposed to noise levels of 60 to 99 decibels.
 Research suggests that over time this can permanently damage hearing.

-Sustained exposure can result in noise-induced hearing loss, but what many don’t realise is that noise-induced hearing loss is not reversible.
+Sustained exposure can result in noise-induced hearing loss, but many don’t realize that noise-induced hearing loss is not reversible.
 Fortunately, it is preventable.
-This makes dental ear plugs a savvy choice for hygienists and assistants alike.
+This makes dental earplugs a savvy choice for hygienists and assistants alike.

 4. Motorcycle Riders